 The first thing to note about these monitors is that they’re very comfortable to wear.
 That can’t be said for most monitors in the same price range, so it already makes them stand out.

 The package includes six different silicone ear tips to choose from, so it’s fairly safe to say that they’re going to fit any pair of ears.
 The build quality is just about average for the price tag.
 However, the cables is a bit flimsy and can’t be detached.

 Moving on to the most important part of the review, the sound reproduction quality is surprisingly good, probably due to the balanced armature.
 Having a balanced armature basically means that the monitors are designed with a part that is smaller than dynamic drivers, allowing more room for other components that contribute to the sound.

 These aren’t the most balanced sounding monitors in the world.
 Instead, they favor the mid to low range of frequencies.
 Another small thing that I found to be a bit of a bummer was that the part where the cable meets the earpiece can sometimes rub against your ear, creating a fair bit of discomfort.

 Once you get past the uninspiring product name and code, you’ll be greeted by quite an honest pair of in-ear monitors.
 And if you dig further, you’d discover that PSB is a respected Canadian manufacturer of audiophile speakers.

 Even though the design comes off as a bit too chunky, this is probably the best value for money here.
 It may not offer the niceties of the more expensive models on the list, but the PSB M4U-4 features a dual sound driver system.

-As you’ve probably expected, the buds come with two detachable cables, one of which features a microphone and a remote control.
-There are six different ear tips to choose from, three foam and three silicone ones, and the overall feeling of comfort is quite a satisfying one.
+A great bonus to these monitors is that they come with two detachable cables, one of which features a microphone and a remote control.
+There are plenty of different bud tips to choose from, catering to all shapes and sizes.

 Sound Quality and Insulation